 Cybertip.ca receives and addresses online and telephone reports from the public regarding:

 For more information on these incident types, please click here.

-On average, Cybertip.ca processes over 8,000 reports and receives over 40,000 page views per month.
-All reports that pertain to incidents that appear to be in contravention of the Criminal Code (Canada) are sent to law enforcement for possible investigation.
+Through public reporting and Project Arachnid, Cybertip.ca processes over 200,000 reports per month on average.
+Reports that pertain to incidents that appear to be in contravention of the Criminal Code (Canada) are sent to law enforcement for possible investigation or where applicable, a notice is issued to a service provider requesting the removal of child sexual abuse images and material.
 Any information regarding a child potentially in need of protection is forwarded to the appropriate child welfare agency.

 In addition to reporting, Cybertip.ca also responds to close to 100 requests for information or educational assistance per month and receives more than 20,000 visits to educational pages per month on average.